christophermiles/hit-point-range/README.md

 Using a creature’s average Hit Points works just fine for most combats.

-But sometimes you might want to give your <abbr title="Big Bad Evil Guy">BBEG</abbr> their maximum Hit Points&nbsp;😈.
+But sometimes you might want to give your <abbr title="Big Bad Evil Guy">BBEG</abbr> maximum Hit Points&nbsp;😈.

 Or maybe you’re using multiple creatures of the same in a battle, and want them to have varying degrees of durability.